| |

 Getting a Tax ID in Germany

-Both self-employed and employees need to get a tax identification number or Steuer-ID in Germany.
+Both self-employed and employees must get a tax identification number or Steuer ID in Germany.
 So you and your company can file income taxes.

 Get a Tax Number – Steuernummer